Her buttocks like a dune

 "Merciful God!"
 Jaffar says as he takes his ear off Yassamin's belly.
 Immediately, he draws two runes of protection over it and recites the bismillah twice over her womb.

 "What is it?"
 Yassamin says and moves further back on the bed where Jaffar has been inspecting her; even that little movement exhausts her.
-She is now in her seventh month; she had never expected childbearing to be so difficult that she would be completely confined to the bed.
-That's what had been worrying her and Jaffar, and thus, he had set out to perform a thorough examination, using methods medical and magical to find out the exact causes of her fatigue.
+She is now in her seventh month; she'd never expected childbearing to be so difficult as to confine her to the bed all day--at least not yet.
+That's what had surprised and concerned Jaffar, too; thus, this morning, he'd set out to perform a thorough examination of her to find out the exact causes of her fatigue, using all the methods at his disposal, methods both medical and magical.

 "But a moment."